Odilon Kossounou: International career

 In December 2023, Kossounou was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations.
 He went on to start three games, including the final where Ivory Coast won against Nigeria by a score of 2–1.

+Kossounou is on the list of Ivorian players selected by the coach Emerse Faé to participate in the 2025 Africa Cup of Nations.

+On May 15, 2026, Kossounou was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.

 Playing style

 Kossounou prevalently plays primarily as centre-back but can also play as a right-back, and excels in his tackling: his long limbs and the excellent timing of his interventions gives him one of the highest tackle success ratios in Europe.

 Outside football

 In 2020, Kossounou was the subject of a TV-documentary on Swedish television titled "Det vackra spelet" (The beautiful game), that for three years followed him on his transfer to Hammarby and then on to Club Brugge.